MAES-Lab/MAES/README.md

 ## Reproducibility

 Phase 1 results are reproducible end-to-end on a single consumer machine in approximately 12 hours of CPU time.
 Hardware used:
-- Desktop: Intel i9, 32 GB RAM, RTX 4060 Ti (GPU unused; NumPy only)
+- Desktop: Intel i9, 32 GB RAM, RTX 4060 Ti 16 GB (GPU unused; NumPy only)
 - All 80 main runs + 15 self-development runs complete within budget

 Seed-deterministic: re-running with the same seed reproduces final `ai_peak` to floating-point tolerance.